elleoma/elleoma.github.io/posts/en/environment/report.md

 yJ)E5-GT+*R
 ```

 But nothing else in particular.
-To not waste time I would try to fuzz for subdomains & hidden directories on the target while looking at mailing list functionality in Burp.
+To not waste time I would try to fuzz for subdomains & hidden directories on the target while looking at mailing list functionality in BurpSuite.

 To fuzz for subdomains I'll use ffuf with wordlist from seclists: